coq/coq/doc/sphinx/proof-engine/tactics.rst

    to :n:`intros; constructor 1 with @bindings_list.` It is typically used in the case of an existential quantification :math:`\exists`:g:`x, P(x).`

-.. exn:: Not an inductive goal with 1 constructor
+.. exn:: Not an inductive goal with 1 constructor.

 .. tacv:: exists @bindings_list